Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 • Transfer seats that extend beyond the shower (helpful for wheelchair transfers)

 So, what separates a truly senior-friendly roll-in shower from a basic remodel?
-It comes down to a few essential features designed to maximize safety, comfort, and independence.
+It comes down to a handful of carefully planned features designed to maximize safety, comfort, and independence.

 Feature Why It Matters